THE TIKKUN PATH™ MANIFESTO

 “Something in me knows this isn’t just physical… but no one wants to go there with me.”
 “I don’t think my body is broken.
 I think it’s trying to tell the truth.”
 “I don’t need another fix.
 I need a different relationship with myself.”

 That instinct is not crazy.
+There is a deeper intelligence that years for deeper healing.

 The word for this is Tikkun